Fasd800/civitai-browser/README.md

   - This extension is designed primarily for creator-based browsing.
 For best results (and the intended workflow), set the Creator filter first and click “Search”.
   - If you enter a keyword with a Creator selected, the extension will fetch all models from that creator and then automatically filter them by your keyword.
   - Without a Creator selected, “Search” loads a single page; use “Next” to load more pages.
+- **If a download fails with 401 Unauthorized**:
+  - Insert or update your CivitAI API Key in the Settings tab.
+  - Some creators require authentication to download certain models.

 ## Limitations
 - **Large Creator Catalogs**: When filtering by a creator who has published a large number of models (e.g., thousands), the initial load and search may take longer.
 This is because the extension fetches the creator's full catalog (up to a maximum of 5,000 models for safety reasons) to perform accurate local filtering and search.